Posted on 4 September 2019

 Granted in 1689, Lincoln Meeting House’s Licence for Worship marks the year when it became legal to be a Quaker.

 The act allowed most dissenters, though not all, the freedom to worship publicly, provided they took a simplified version of the oath of allegiance.
-Although dissenters remained under other restrictions, the Toleration Act marked the beginning of a lengthy process towards conceding full civil rights to people outside the Anglican Church.
+Although dissenters remained under other restrictions, the Toleration Act marked the beginning of a lengthy process towards conceding civil rights to people outside the Church of England.

-In the years before the Toleration Act was passed Quakerism was viewed as a a revolutionary attack on the social structures of the time.
+In the years before the Toleration Act was passed, Quakerism was viewed as a a revolutionary attack on the social structures of the time.
 For Quakers the church system was either unnecessary or an obstruction to have a relationship with the divine.
-The Quakers were just one of several groups that wanted to worship outside the control of the Anglican Church and the political establishment did not take this lying down.
+The Quakers were just one of several groups that wanted to worship outside the control of the Church of England.

-During the English Commonwealth period (1649 – 1660) the Quakers were held in a deep mistrust.
+During the Commonwealth of England (1649 – 1660) the Quakers were held in a deep mistrust.
 They were often perceived as being aligned with groups such as the Fifth Monarchists or Royalist supporters who sought to end the Commonwealth.
 During this period there was much talk of plotting and traitors, and despite their claim of refusing to take up arms, the Quakers were never believed.

 Therefore in 1689 when the Act of Toleration came into force, Quakers up and down the country, were released from prison and began seeking buildings to legally gather in.